+3. I Enjoy a Wide Variety of Career Opportunities

 Pharmacy is a diverse and rewarding career, with opportunities for patient care, scientific research and innovation.
 Pharmacists can work in a myriad of professional settings.
-The majority of pharmacists (60 percent) work in an independent or retail chain community pharmacy and provide counseling to patients on the use of prescription and over-the-counter (OTC) medications.
+The majority of pharmacists (45 percent) work in an independent or retail chain community pharmacy and provide counseling to patients on the use of prescription and over-the-counter (OTC) medications.
 Pharmacists work in numerous other healthcare environments as well, including hospitals, nursing homes, managed care organizations, the pharmaceutical industry, colleges and schools and the federal government.
 Pharmacists play key leadership roles in all aspects of the healthcare system.

-4. I Can Benefit from the Increased Demand For Pharmacists
+4. I Can Benefit from the Demand For Pharmacists

 There is an ongoing demand for pharmacy services throughout the U.S. in most sectors of the profession.
 The demand is fueled by the following factors:

 5. I Want to be an Important Member of the Healthcare Team

 Pharmacists work with other health care professionals to maximize health outcomes.
-Numerous studies have proven that the presence of a pharmacist on hospital rounds as a full member of the patient care team has been shown to prevent drug errors and reduce costs.
-Pharmacists provide optimal management of medication for chronic diseases such as diabetes, asthma, hypertension, etc. The collaboration of healthcare professionals, such as physicians and pharmacists, can help to ensure that patients properly take their medications as prescribed and avoid any harmful drug interactions.
+Numerous studies have proven that the presence of a pharmacist on hospital rounds as a full member of the patient care team has been shown to prevent medication errors and reduce costs.
+Pharmacists provide optimal management of medication for chronic diseases such as diabetes, asthma, hypertension, etc. The collaboration of healthcare professionals, such as physicians and pharmacists, can help to ensure that patients properly take their medications as prescribed and avoid any harmful effects.

 6. I Can Have Job Mobility, Stability, and Flexibility

 Pharmacists are employed in every part of the country.
 Pharmacy licensure is generally reciprocal between U.S. states, however, additional tests or criteria may be required to transfer licensure status.
 Pharmacists may be able to establish non-traditional or part-time work hours, depending on the practice setting.
-With the shortage of pharmacists, student pharmacists often receive multiple job offers prior to graduation.
+Most Americans live within five miles of a pharmacy, so pharmacists are needed all throughout the U.S.